jbordalo/rust-dns/README.md

-# DNS Server in Rust
+# DNS Lookup in Rust